olitomlinson/dapr-workflow-examples/README.md

 # dapr-workflow-examples

-The purpose of this sample application is to simply demonstrate the capabilities of https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/ as they are enhanced over time.
+The purpose of this sample application is to simply demonstrate the capabilities of [Dapr Workflows](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/) as they are enhanced over time by the Dapr Team and Open Source community

 As it stands Dapr Workflows can
 - Call [Activities](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-features-concepts/#workflow-activities) to perform work
 - Can [perform an eternal loop](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-features-concepts/#infinite-loops-and-eternal-workflows) which exits on condition being met.

-In this example, the same Activity is called 11 times via an eternal loop, and then the Workflow exits successfuly and is marked as completed.
+In this example, when the `/start` endpoint is called, a new Workflow instance is scheduled to run.
+The workflow will call the same Activity 11 times via an eternal loop, at which point the Workflow exits successfuly and is marked as completed.

+At any point in time (while the Workflow is running, or after it has completed) you can check the status of that Workflow instance.

 This sample application utilises 2 services (`Client` and `Workflow`) this is purely to demonstrate the Service to Service Invocation, as well as Dapr Workflows.
 If desired, you could simply call the `/start` endpoint on the `Workflow` service directly.